Eurynomus/zetta-dynamic-form/README.md

 }
 ```

-2. Group Fields
+## Group Fields

-* Group multiple related fields under a labeled section.
-* Support API-triggered auto-filling of their nested fields.
+Groups multiple related fields under a labeled section with support for API-triggered auto-filling of nested fields.

-* Properties:
-- type: "group"
+# Properties

+- **type**: `"group"` - Defines the field as a group.
-- label: Section name displayed to the user.
+- **label**: Section name displayed to the user.
-- name: Unique identifier for the group.
+- **name**: Unique identifier for the group.
-- apiTrigger: List of field names whose values trigger the API call.
+- **apiTrigger**: List of field names whose values trigger the API call.
-- apiAutoFill: Mapping of API response fields to the group's nested field names.
+- **apiAutoFill**: Mapping of API response fields to the group's nested field names.
-- fields: Array of nested field definitions.
+- **fields**: Array of nested field definitions.

 ```plaintext
 {